 – Original hand-tooled, machine worked, turned or carved work.

-Established and Emerging artists are required to donate a work of art valued at $40 or more for the silent auction.
-Proceeds from the silent auction benefit the Dot Hector and Gretchen Harris Memorial Art Scholarships and other art related programs the Festival Committee deems appropriate.
+Artists are required to donate a work of art valued at $40 or more for the silent auction.
+Proceeds from the silent auction benefit the Art Scholarships and other art related programs the Festival Committee deems appropriate.
 Silent Auction items will be collected during registration.
 If artist is unable to donate a piece of their art work a cash donation of $40.00 will be required.

-Two $2000 art scholarships will be given to high school seniors who plan to study art in college.
-Details for judging and dates will be provided at a later date.
-Scholarship Applications will be mailed to area art teachers in October.
+Two $4,500 art scholarships and two $2,000 scholarship will be given to high school seniors who plan to study art in college.
+Scholarship Applications are mailed to area art teachers in October.

 STUDENT ART SHOW

-The annual Art in the Pass Student Art Show will be held on Sunday, April 2nd.
-High School Students from the area will show their works and compete for ribbons.
-Instructions will be mailed to area art teachers in January.
+The annual Art in the Pass Student Art Show will be held on Sunday, April 2th.
+Students from 11 area high schools and the home schooled will show their works and compete for cash prizes and ribbons.
+Instructions are mailed to area art teachers in January.

 CELEBRATE THE GULF

-Artists may visit the Silent Auction Tent on Friday from 1 – 5 pm for water and the Coca-Cola Trailer on Saturday and Sunday from 7–9 am for water and coffee.
+Artists may visit the Silent Auction Tent on Friday from 1 – 5 pm for water and the Coca-Cola Trailer on Saturday and Sunday from 7–9 am for water.
+Roving golf carts will bring coffee and muffins to artists on Saturday and Sunday mornings

 Rules & Regulations